-Erin Amerman, Founder, President
+Erin Amerman, Founder, Board President

-Chris Amerman, Co-Founder, Treasurer/Secretary
+Chris Amerman, Co-Founder, Board Treasurer Sanctuary Director

 Manuela Woodrum, Marketing Director

 Manuela, who goes by Mannie, grew up in Germany and was sadly a very heavy meat eater all her life as she never made that “connection."
 Her life changed drastically after her daughter set up an Instagram account for her in 2016, which led to her seeing horrific video clips of animals being slaughtered.
 She began doing more research and searching for more videos of that nature.
 She was in shock, feeling sick to her stomach that she had contributed to this industry for 50 years.
 As a result, she gave up animal products, and a weight was lifted from her conscience and her health improved.
-After she met Andrea, who introduced her to Erin, Chris, and the lovely innocent animals of CCFS, her life changed forever.
+Her daughter Jamie introduced her to Erin, Chris, and the lovely innocent animals of CCFS, and her life changed forever.
 She promised these beautiful animals that she would never eat any of them ever again and she would do everything in her power to help educate people about how many animals die every day due to slaughter, abuse, or research.
 The fact is, eating animals is not good for us and for the planet and every animal wants to live just like we do.
 She feels very sorry for every animal that had to die because of her cravings, but feels that if she can do it, then anyone can!